Irv Rothenberg

 Irwin Paul Rothenberg (December 31, 1921 – July 18, 2009) was an American professional basketball player.
 He played for the Cleveland Rebels, Washington Capitols, Baltimore Bullets, St. Louis Bombers, and New York Knicks of the Basketball Association of America (now known as the National Basketball Association).
 Rothenberg also played in the American Basketball League for the Philadelphia Sphas, New York Gothams, and Paterson Crescents.

 College career

-Irv played college basketball at Long Island University where his team qualified for the 1942 NIT.
+Rothenberg played college basketball at Long Island University where his team qualified for the 1942 NIT.

 Professional career

 American Basketball League career

-For the 1944-45 season, Irv played for the Philadelphia Sphas where they won the league title.
+For the 1944–45 season, Rothenberg played for the Philadelphia Sphas where they won the league title.

-For the 1945-46 season, Irv played for the New York Gothams.
+For the 1945–46 season, Rothenberg played for the New York Gothams.

-For the 1949–50 and 1950-51 seasons, Irv played for the Paterson Crescents.
+For the 1949–50 and 1950–51 seasons, Rothenberg played for the Paterson Crescents.

 Basketball Association of America career

-For the 1946–47 BAA season, Irv played for the Cleveland Rebels.
+For the 1946–47 BAA season, Rothenberg played for the Cleveland Rebels.